circlefin/stablecoin-evm/doc/bridged_USDC_standard.md

 ### Token Roles

 FiatToken uses a minter pattern, where minters can be configured via a master minter role to mint up to an allowed amount.
-One way to adapt the minter pattern to a bridged USDC token contract is to configure the destination bridge as a solo minter.
+One way to adapt the minter pattern to a bridged USDC or EURC token contract is to configure the destination bridge as a solo minter.

 The individual FiatToken roles (Owner, Pauser, Blacklister, MasterMinter) could also be assigned to the bridge, or some other upgradeable contract, as long as there's the ability to add a hook in the future to enable transferring the roles to Circle.